Canada in World War I: Participation

 Members of the 48th Regiment "Highlanders" depart for camp from a Toronto armoury, 1914.

 Around 600,000 men and women participated in the war by enlisting as nurses, soldiers and chaplains.
 In general, non-white people and those born in enemy nations were not welcomed into the military.
 When Black people from Sydney, Nova Scotia volunteered their services, they were told, "This is not for you fellows, this is a white man's war."
 Although prejudiced attitudes prevented many non-white people from initially enlisting, some did manage to join CEF units in the beginning of the war.

 Nonetheless, some segregated units were formed.
 In 1915, Indigenous people were allowed to enlist and accepted into a 114th Battalion as well as others.
-In total, about 3,500 Indigenous people served with the Canadian Forces, but this figure has been disputed.
+Approximately 3,500 Indigenous people served, although estimates vary due to incomplete records and differing definitions of Indigenous identity.

 The No. 2 Construction Battalion was formed in 1916, after leading Black figures from communities in Nova Scotia and Ontario engaged in a letter-writing campaign to request for an all-Black battalion to Sam Hughes, and the British War Office approved segregated units.
-The unit was Canada's first and only all-Black unit in Canadian history, and included black soldiers from both Canada and the United States, the latter having crossed into Canada in order to participate.
-Black Canadians who were in the No. 2 Construction Battallion remained segregated during their tour.
+The unit was the first and only all-Black unit in Canadian military history, and included black soldiers from both Canada and the United States, the latter having crossed into Canada in order to participate.
+Black Canadians who were in the No. 2 Construction Battalion remained segregated during their tour.

 The Canadian Japanese Association in British Columbia put forward a volunteer reserve force of 227 men, some of whom were later admitted into the military.
+There is a monument to them in British Columbia.

 A deal between the Chinese government and the allies resulted in the enlistment of thousands of Chinese who formed the Chinese Labour Corps (CLC) mainly poor Chinese men from the North who were told they would be in non-combatant roles.
 The Canadian government had restricted the arrival of all Asians and the CLC were secretly landed in Victoria, British Columbia.
 They were drilled in the old quarantine station at William Head and secretly shipped across Canada in cattle-trucks.